ehorodyski-ionic/cap-bug-geolocation-timeout-ios/README.md

 ## Relevant Code

 Relevant code can be found in `/src/ExploreContainer.tsx`.
 For test purposes, the Geolocation `timeout` option has been set to 10 seconds.

+## Workaround

+A "workaround" is in place where the user can retry a failed attempt by providing a button that calls `Geolocation.getCurrentPosition`.